-We find strong orbital selectivity away from half filling that is ultimately anchored by a Mott insulator at half filling, a result that is encoded in a global phase diagram we have proposed (Fig.~\ref{Fig:1}{\bf a}).
+We find strong orbital selectivity away from half filling that is ultimately anchored by a Mott insulator at half filling, a result that is encoded in a global phase diagram proposed here (Fig.~\ref{Fig:1}{\bf a}).
 At the physical electron count $N=3$, we show that the strong orbital selectivity leads to the formation of interlayer singlets between electrons in the $z^2$ orbitals.
 The latter contribute to the strong renormalization of the band structure, in particular an enhanced splitting between the bonding and antibonding $z^2$ bands.
 Together, these effects explain all four key features observed in the ARPES and optical conductivity measurements that we outlined in the introduction.
-Given the importance of the electronic structure to superconductivity, our results provide a basis to understand not only the normal state but also the high temperature superconductivity of the bilayer nickelates.
+Given the importance of both the electronic structure and electron correlations to superconductivity, our results provide a basis to understand not only the normal state but also the high temperature superconductivity of the bilayer nickelates.
 More generally, our work enriches the microscopic physics that is crucial to correlated superconductivity in general.